Installation¶

 Next we install clang 17 as a compiler into our environment

-spack add llvm@17 spack compiler add "$(spack location -i llvm)"
+spack add llvm@17 spack install spack compiler add "$(spack location -i llvm)"

 Next, we add NeoN with the required dependencies.